 Upon releasing my shot, the true performance of the Divergent EKO became evident.
 At 20 yards the release of the arrow and its impact with the target seemed to occur simultaneously and was nothing short of immensely impressive.

-I also noted that there was virtually no perceivable noise emitted when the Divergent EKO is fired, which is a feat of engineering in itself, especially considering its lightning-quick arrow speeds.
+I also noted that virtually no perceivable noise was emitted when the Divergent EKO is fired, which is a feat of engineering in itself, especially considering its lightning-quick arrow speeds.
 There was also minimal hand shock associated with the EKO.
-That which was evident was minor enough to be negligible.
+That which was evident was minor enough to be negligible (read..
+Bear Paradox Review).

 PROS and CONS